Morocco recalls Tunisia ambassador over Western Sahara | Sports-Games

 Morocco recalled its ambassador to Tunisia on Friday after Tunisian President Kais Saied received the head of the Polisario Front movement that is seeking independence for Western Sahara, a territory Morocco regards as its own.

 Tunisia has this year grown closer to Algeria, its most populous neighbour and one upon which it relies for energy, with Saied meeting Algerian President Abdelmadjid Tebboune in July.
-Tunisia is this weekend hosting the Tokyo International Conference on African Development, a meeting that will include heads of state from several African countries.
+Tunisia this weekend is hosting the Tokyo International Conference on African Development, which will include heads of state from several African countries.

+Tunisia, in response to Morocco's decision, announced it was recalling its ambassador to Rabat for consultation.
+Tunisia's ministry of foreign affairs said in a statement early on Saturday that the country maintains its complete "neutrality over Western Sahara issue in compliance with international legitimacy".

+It said the African Union had circulated a memorandum inviting all members of the African Union, including the head of the Polisario Front movement, to participate in the activities of the Tokyo International Conference on African Development Summit in Tunisia.
+Also, the president of the African Commission extended a direct individual invitation to Brahim Ghali to attend the summit, the statement said.

 Senegalese President Macky Sall, who is currently chair of the African Union, is scheduled to speak.
-The African Union recognises Western Sahara as a member but African states are split over both the Polisario and the territory's independence.
-In a terse foreign ministry statement, Morocco it would no longer take part in the summit.
-It also accused Tunisia of having recently "multiplied negative positions" against Morocco, and that its decision to host Ghali "confirms its hostility in a blatant way".
+The African Union recognises Western Sahara as a member, but African states are split over both the Polisario and the territory's independence.
+In a terse foreign ministry statement, Morocco said it would no longer take part in the summit.
+It also accused Tunisia of having recently "multiplied negative positions" against Morocco, and said its decision to host Ghali "confirms its hostility in a blatant way".

 Algeria has withdrawn its own ambassador to Spain, a major customer for Algerian gas, after Madrid's sudden shift on Western Sahara.